 A rare example of a jester facing execution and all the more exceptional for having the ruler about to strike the fatal blow himself.
 Equally astonishing is the quick-wittedness to come up with a pun which made the emperor laugh and so commute the death sentence.
 This is a new angle on gallows humour – having the cool-headedness and psychological acuity to talk your way out of imminent execution.

-You can imagine the emperor, despite a fit of fury, being nevertheless intrigued enough by the initial comment to hold fire and hear out the jester.
-Tang Zhuangzong 唐莊宗(r.
-923-26), having been enraged by the joking insolence of his jester Newly Polished Mirror (Jing Xinmo 鏡新磨):
+Tang Zhuangzong 唐莊宗 (r.
+923-26), enraged by the joking insolence of his jester Newly Polished Mirror (Jing Xinmo 鏡新磨):

 … drew his bow, aimed his arrow and was about to shoot him.
 Newly Polished Mirror shouted urgently, `Don’t kill me Your Majesty, we are of the same mettle you and I and it would be unpropitious for you to kill me!’
 The emperor was astonished and asked him what he meant, so he answered, `When you founded your dynasty, you changed the reign title to Unifying Splendour [Tong Guang] and all under heaven called Your Majesty the Emperor of Unifying Splendour. `Unifying’ [tong] equals `bronze mirror’ [tong].
 If you kill Newly Polished Mirror, the bronze mirror [tong] will lose its shine [guang]!’
 The emperor burst out laughing, and forgave him.